-- Mobility needs of the elderly and disabled - Transportation safety
+- Mobility needs of the elderly and disabled • - Freight mobility • - Connectivity with the larger transportation system - Supporting economic development •

-- Freight mobility
+- Transportation safety

-- Connectivity with the larger transportation system

-- Supporting economic development

 - Agricultural-vehicle mobility

 - Recreational transportation uses

 - Tourism

-In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified ATVs, tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.
+In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified carpooling, ATVs, tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.

-The most satisfactory aspect of the Town of Lamont's transportation system (i.e. roads) are the recent improvements to STH 81.
-There are roads that exit onto STH 81 that have limited sight distances and this was mentioned as the most unsatisfactory transportation of Lamont.
-The prioritization of transportation issues in the Town of Lamont are ranked below.
+The most satisfactory aspect of the Town of Wiota's transportation system is the hard pavement on all Town roads.
+The prioritization of transportation issues in Wiota are ranked below.
 "1" is the highest priority.

-3 - Transportation needs of the elderly and disabled
+4 - Transportation needs of the elderly and disabled

-- 5 Freight mobility
+- 3c Freight mobility

-- 8 Connectivity with the larger transportation system
+- 3d Connectivity with the larger transportation system

-- 7 Transportation to support economic development
+- 3a- Transportation to support economic development

 - 1 Transportation safety

 - 2 Agricultural-vehicle mobility

-- 4 Recreational transportation uses
+- 5 Recreational transportation uses

-- 6 Tourism (including preservation of rural views)
+3b - Tourism (including preservation of rural views)